Frequently Asked Questions

 Please be aware that labelling laws don’t require a medical device to list ingredients aside from ingredients that can interact with other medicines or that may be regarded as a known allergen.

-Yes.
-The adhesive which are used to hold the patches in place contain natural rubber latex, Poly Vinyl Chloride (PVC) and Acrylonitrile Butadiene Styrene (ABS).
-If you think or know you are allergic to adhesives or any of the ingredients stated then you shouldn’t use the adhesives.
-If however you still wish to try the patches you can consider buying your own low irritant adhesives from a chemist or otherwise you may use a bandage as a substitute for holding the patch in place.
+If you are allergic and you still wish to try the patches, you can consider buying your own low irritant adhesives from a chemist or otherwise you may consider using a bandage as a substitute for holding the patch in place if appropriate.